cirahnitex/inline-webworker-functional/readme.md

 lotsOfWorkAsync(1e4, 1e4).then(result => console.log(result)); // prints 489326364.2720191
 ```

-Due the to the limitation of web worker, the function to convert must be completely self-contained, without any reference to external variables/functions/classes.
-If your function to convert requires other helper functions/classes as subroutine, please inline those dependencies into your function, like this:
+Due the to the limitation of web worker, the job function (the function to convert) must be completely self-contained, without any reference to external variables/functions/classes.
+If your job function requires other helper functions/classes as subroutines, please inline those dependencies into your function, like this:
 ```javascript
 function complexWork(x) {
     class Circle {